Careers Statutory Guidance 2018

 Launch of Kings Scholars Programme involving 25 students lasting for 3 years

 Kings College Study Skills workshops after school for 6 weeks

-As part of the Hillsong Youth Project we were very fortunate to have a guest speaker Reggie Dabbs come in to talk to Year 8 students in assembly.
+As part of the Hillsong Youth Project we were very fortunate to have a guest speaker Reggie Dabbs come into school twice to talk to Year 7 & 8 students in assembly.
 Reggie is an inspirational speaker who comes to Britain three times a year to hold a school tour.
 He will over the course of a week visit eleven schools and we were honoured to host him at Notre Dame.

 Reggie is a saxophone player who came in and played us some wonderful songs and we all had a good sing a long – he was an inspiration. such a moving story but showing us how we never know what people are going through but always striving to achieve and do our best.